Romeo Void: 1979: Formation

 Bassist Frank Zincavage met Iyall at the SF Art Institute; the two hit it off and discussed putting a band together.
 They formed one with Woods and Derrah a few weeks later, drawing inspiration from the "burgeoning local punk and post-punk scenes".
-Iyall recruited Woods because she enjoyed playing with him in the Mommers and Poppers. "[It] seemed only natural that we invite Peter Woods to join us [...
+Iyall recruited Woods because she enjoyed playing with him in the Mummers and Poppers. "[It] seemed only natural that we invite Peter Woods to join us [...
 He] played clean and was a natural on rhythm guitar."
 Romeo Void officially formed on Valentine's Day in 1979.
 According to Iyall, the name Romeo Void referred to "a lack of romance" and came to mind after they saw a local magazine with the headline "Why single women can't get laid in San Francisco."
 The name "means there are not romantic notions here — and there shouldn't be," Iyall told an interviewer: "We are about reality, not the myths created by other artists."

-The band practiced in Iyall's flat in Mission District.
+The band practiced in Iyall's flat in the Mission District.
 It was decided that the group would embrace punk ideals despite the possibility that they become associated with the new wave movement.
 "Even though I was going to the [Mabuhay Gardens] so much, I also had criticisms: Everyone was leaning against the wall wearing black," Iyall said.
 "I guess we were considered new wave, but for me Romeo Void was a reaction against the regimentation of everyone having to be bleached blond and everything being about despair and no future, when I thought the do-it-yourself thing should encompass all the different kinds of emotions, and all the different colors. [...]
 I was proud of being American Indian, so I purposely never bleached my hair blond."

 1980–1982: It's a Condition, Benefactor, and mainstream success

 The band became busy playing shows at clubs and warehouses around San Francisco, and quickly became popular.
 Saxophonist Benjamin Bossi was added to the lineup as an "accident" when Iyall met him while he worked in the New York City Deli on Market Street in San Francisco.
 The group released their first single, "White Sweater", which consisted of the title track and a cover of Jerry Lordan's popular instrumental composition "Apache", in February 1981 on a recently founded local label called 415 Records.
 They worked on the recording of their debut album, It's a Condition, with producer David Kahne.
-Before recording began, Derrah left the band and was replaced by John "Stench" Haines, who had previously played with Pearl Harbor and the Explosions.
+Before recording began, Derrah left the band and was replaced by John "Stench" Hanes, who had previously played with Pearl Harbor and the Explosions.
 Romeo Void's debut was critically acclaimed upon its release through 415 in July 1981, and introduced Romeo Void's "unique blend of jazz, funk, rock and confrontational poetry".
 AllMusic writer Stewart Mason later heralded it as one of the "masterpieces of American post-punk".
 Indie labels were enthusiastic with promotions and the band embarked on several nationwide tours.
-Eventually Haines left the band, leaving Larry Carter to fill the drummer position.
+Eventually Hanes left the band, leaving Larry Carter to fill the drummer position.